 M/CSPs can decide to use Awingu as the main portal of entry, but, they can also integrate Awingu into other portals.
 Have a look at how Awingu direct links work here.

 Cost elements (and indication of pricing) are shown in below table – again, note that these are just elements and you’ll need to complete them with your own cost structure and apply your own desired margin.
+For Awingu pricing we have assumed leading with concurrent user licenses and optimizing the named/concurrent ratio.
+Contact us to discuss the different pricing options.

 High-level and indicative cost elements and pricing model for Awingu based Workspace-as-a-Service